 Baker pursued his rights to land as an American, and obtained a land grant north of the St. John River after Maine became a state in 1820.

 Baker built up a successful millworks, which still stands, in territory claimed by the British.
 The U.S. government recognized the British claim, but that didn’t stop Baker.
 On July 4, 1827, he hoisted a homemade flag his wife Sophronia had sewn with an American eagle above six stars.
-Baker declared the Republic of Madawaska an American republic and threw a party with Les Brayons and a French fiddler in what is now Baker-Brook, New Brunswick.
+Baker declared the Republic of Madawaska an American republic.
+He then threw a party with Les Brayons and a French fiddler in what is now Baker-Brook, New Brunswick.

 The next month, John Baker declared American Aroostook Independence Day on Aug.
 10, 1827..